How often should you colour your hair?

 Unfortunately, there is no simple answer to how often you should colour your hair.
 You can consult different hair stylists across Melbourne, and each one will probably give you a different answer.

-It generally depends on hair type, what products you’re using and the results you’re after.
+It generally depends on hair type, what products and hairdressing supplies you’re using and the results you’re after.
 Regardless, it’s important to be cautious when colouring your hair, especially if you’re using bleach, and to be aware of the risks that come with dyeing your hair.

 If you are regularly colouring your hair, the damage can quickly become quite significant.
 Weak, brittle and breaking hair and split ends are some common side-effects of over-colouring.